We may earn income from links in this post. Please read this Disclosure for details.

 - Although Calabash is close to the West Indies Beer Company and Beer Garden, the secluded location in Saint George Parish means you’ll need to drive or take a taxi to dine at other restaurants in Grenada.

-- Crescent-shaped L’Anse aux Epines is a beautiful beach dotted by lofty palm trees but it isn’t as long as Grand Anse beach.
+- Among the best hotels in Grenada on the beach, crescent-shaped L’Anse aux Epines is a beautiful but it isn’t as long as Grand Anse beach.

-- Located at the most southerly tip of Grenada where although clean, the waters aren’t as clear blue as they are on the western side of the island.
+- Located at the most southerly tip of Grenada, West Indies where although clean, the waters aren’t as clear blue as they are on the western side of the island.

 - If you’re travelling with children, between January 15 and March 15th, children must be over the age of 12.

 - It’s far from St. George’s so not as easy to arrange DIY tours of the historic center or other attractions.

 - Closed August to October (check website for details).

 - There’s limited nightlife and it draws an older crowd.

 I’ve stayed at the Calabash many times and have always been very impressed with the service and quality of this resort.
 There’s literally nothing that’s not working perfectly or a staff person who hasn’t gone above and beyond to make sure my stay has been as enjoyable as possible.
 It’s posh (but relaxed) and will satisfy even the most discerning traveller.

 I’m not alone in being a fan.
 The Calabash Luxury Boutique Hotel & Spa was voted #1 Luxury Caribbean Resort of the Year by Trip Advisor for 2019 and The Caribbean Hotel and Tourism Association (CHTA) named owner Leo Garbutt 2020 Caribbean Hotelier of the Year – very well deserved!